alvarlagerlof/koda-ios/README.md

 Coming soon

 ## Downloads
-Koda.nu will be free to download on Google play and iOS
+Koda.nu is free to download on App Store (Coming soon) and [Google Play](https://play.google.com/store/apps/details?id=com.alvarlagerlof.koda)

+## Android repo
+The repo for the android app is [here](https://github.com/alvarlagerlof/koda-android)

 ## Contributing
 Contributions are welcome!
 I'll check for new ones regularly and review them as fast as possible.